Alcoholism Can Lead to Divorce

 4. You don’t need to drink all the time to be an alcoholic.

-This can mean anything from slower reaction times to problem seeing and hearing to ulcers and high blood pressure.
+This can mean anything from slower reaction times to problems seeing and hearing to ulcers and high blood pressure.

-The same amount of alcohol can make women more impaired, because they have less water in their body than men, so it’s more concentrated.
+The same amount of alcohol that may not affect a man can make women more impaired, because they have less water in their body than men, so it’s more concentrated.

 7. Alcohol will interfere with prescription medications.

 Some people stop drinking altogether.
 Others stop and relapse.
 Still, others can’t stop for any length of time.

 9. Alcoholism is a disease.
-But it has a treatment.

 10. Alcoholism is never cured.